buyco/hiring_challenges/frontend_dev_challenge.md

 The next step is to be able to select and remove one or more users from the list.

 Since `json-server` simulates a ReST API, several requests must be made to remove several users (one request per user).
-However this an implementation detail, for them it must appear as an atomic operation.
+However this an implementation detail, for the user it must appear as an atomic operation.

 ### Constraint
-Your AJAX request must be abstracted into a reusable *hook* called `useCommand`.
+Abstract away the AJAX logic into a reusable *hook* called `useCommand`.

 ## Bonus step 🎖
 The `useFetch` *hook* allows putting several requests in cache.